Event-Triggered Islanding in Inverter-Based Grids: Simulation Results

-In this study, the IEEE 24-bus reliability test system (RTS) is used to evaluate the isolation logic.
-RTS is composed of 24 buses, 38 branches, 17 aggregated loads, and 32 generators (comprising the 10 generators shown in Fig. \ref{fig:nom}).
-The total generation capacity of the RTS is 3075 MW, while the net demand from its 17 loads is equal to 2850 MW.
-More information, including the generator start-up, shutdown, operating costs, etc., and the specifics of the RTS 24-bus system, can be found in \cite{subcommittee1979ieee}.
-Similar scenarios to the ones employed in \cite{khamis2016faster}, i.e., best algorithm with respect to detection speed and accuracy, are used for the evaluation of our islanding methodology.
-Specifically, the scenarios that we aim to detect for potential islanding include: \emph{i)} fault at PCC at bus 1, \emph{ii)} attack at bus 1 (simulated a control input attack), \emph{iii)} fault and trip of bus 4, \emph{iv)} load alterating attack (increase by $50\%$) at bus 4.
-Buses 1 and 4 have been arbitrarily chosen, and similar detection results would be triggered for any other generation or load bus of the system under test.
-Furthermore, the scalability of our proposed methodology can be guaranteed, given that the SKR event triggering and the islanding detection are performed distributively (by the corresponding system bus/agent, e.g., DG controller).
-As a result, single-points-of-failure, e.g., central nodes aggregating system measurements, are avoided, and system nodes requiring advanced computational resources (to act upon the aggregated measurements) are not essential.
-Last, system operator involvement is only necessary for the sectionalization commands (not the detection).
+This study uses the IEEE 24-bus reliability test system (RTS) and the IEEE 118-bus system to evaluate the isolation logic.
+The RTS consists of 24 buses, 38 branches, 17 loads, and 32 generators with a total generation capacity of 3075 MW and a net demand of 2850 MW.
+The 118-bus system includes 118 buses, 186 branches, 91 loads, and 54 generators, with a total generation of 4375 MW and a demand of 4242 MW.
+More details, including generator costs and system specifics, can be found in \cite{subcommittee1979ieee}.

+Similar scenarios to the ones employed in \cite{khamis2016faster}, i.e., best algorithm in terms of detection speed and accuracy, are used to evaluate our methodology.
+Specifically, the scenarios that we aim to detect for potential islanding include: \emph{i)} fault at PCC bus, \emph{ii)} attack at bus (simulated control input attack on the grid-forming inverter), \emph{iii)} fault and trip of a bus, \emph{iv)} load altering attack (increase by $50\%$) at a bus.
+Buses 1 and 4 for RTS-24 and 54 and 89 for the IEEE 118-bus were arbitrarily chosen, and similar detection results would occur for any other generation or load bus.
+The scalability of the proposed method is ensured since SKR event triggering and islanding detection are performed distributively by each system bus/agent (e.g., grid-forming DG controllers).
+This approach avoids single points of failure and eliminates the need for nodes with advanced computational resources.